Science and Medical Journalism

 Turn in stories on time, both on Sakai and in class.

 throughout the semester (preferably before each class) as

 assignments and topics may change without e-mail notice.

 AUG.
-22: INTRODUCTION TO MEDICAL JOURNALISM
+24: INTRODUCTION TO SCIENCE AND MEDICAL JOURNALISM

 Linden, Thomas, "Learning To Be a Medical Journalist," Nieman Reports, Vol. 57, No. 2, Summer 2003, pp.66-67.